Helpful Services:

 The law requires that at least one spouse currently lives in Oregon before filing for divorce.
 You can also establish residency if at least one spouse has lived in the state for a minimum of six months before filing for a divorce.

 Oregon is a pure “no-fault” divorce state.
-Neither spouse is allowed to allege any wrongdoing as the reason for the divorce.
+Neither spouse can allege any wrongdoing as the reason for the divorce.
 All that needs to be stated is that the spouses have irreconcilable differences.

 When there is a dispute by either party to a joint child custody issue, the court shall direct the parties to participate in mediation to resolve their differences concerning custody.

-Oregon is an equitable distribution state, and the fault is not considered when dividing the marital estate.
+Oregon is an equitable distribution state, and fault is not considered when dividing the marital estate.
 Retirement plans shall be regarded as part of the marital estate.
-The court shall consider the contribution of a spouse as a homemaker as a contribution to the acquisition of marital assets.
+The court shall consider a spouse’s contribution as a homemaker to the acquisition of marital assets.

 The court presumes that both spouses have contributed equally to property purchase during the marriage, whether such property is jointly or separately held, and thus should be divided equitably.
-In arriving at a just and proper division of property, the court shall consider reasonable costs of the sale of assets, taxes, and any other costs reasonably anticipated by the parties.
+In arriving at a just and proper property division, the court shall consider reasonable costs of the sale of assets, taxes, and any other costs reasonably anticipated by the parties.

 Spousal support may be awarded on a transitional, compensatory, indefinite basis.